bilde2910/FreeField/docs/webhooks/telegram.rst

 research alerts.

 1. Open your Telegram group.
-In the top right corner of the window, look for the  symbol.
+In the top right corner of the window, look for the vertical ellpisis menu symbol.
 Click on it to open the menu, and select "Add members."

 2. Enter the username you defined for your bot above.
 Click on the bot when it appears in the list, then click :guilabel:`Invite`.